 The last thing that Independent store owners need in the midst of one of the toughest retail shifts many have ever seen, is a recession.

-With many major retailers, with deep pockets and multiple resources filing for bankruptcy everyday, the Independent store owner needs to seriously consider whether it may be time to close down their business before it gets even tougher to see a profit in the coming months.
+The Independent store owner needs to seriously consider whether it may be time to close down their business before it gets even tougher to see a profit in the coming months.